Success Stories Straight from Our Students

-Ashford University has made a dramatic difference in the lives of its students and graduates.
-Read about the impact an Ashford education has been to those who have benefitted the most – our students.
-Are you a current Ashford University student using VA benefits, or alumni?
+Ashford University has made a dramatic difference in the lives of its military and veteran students and graduates.
+Read about the impact an Ashford education has been to those who have benefitted the most – the students themselves.
+Are you a current Ashford University student using VA benefits, or an alumnus?
 Share your voice!

 Brian, who is in charge of recruiting and retention for the Illinois Army National Guard, earned a perfect 4.0 GPA at Ashford University despite his military commitment – which included an overseas deployment!